• Skip to primary navigation

 3. Blend for 30-second increments until a smooth powder is created.

-4. Place powder onto cookie sheets and place in the oven preheated to 170°F and then turned off to allow powders to fully dry.
-Alternatively, place back onto your dehydrator trays in a bowl or muffin papers or coffee filters or lay a piece of parchment on top of it to protect from fan and dry for an hour or two.
+4. Place powder onto cookie sheets and place in the oven preheated to it’s lowest setting, and then turned off to allow powders to fully dry.
+Alternatively, place back onto your dehydrator trays in a bowl, muffin papers, or coffee filters or lay a piece of parchment on top of it to protect from fan and dry for an hour or two.

 5. Store in an airtight container with desiccant packs.
 See more information in the post Keeping Powders Dry.